-Ship 100 uses two types of uniforms.
-The Sea Scout Official Uniform, also known as New Century Universal (NCU) as well as activity t-shirts which are made each June or July before Long Cruise.
-This provides the scout with a supply of 5-10 cheap t-shirts that can be worn for work and sailing, without significant financial outlay.
+Ship 100 uses only the Sea Scout Official Uniform (previously known as New Century Universal – NCU) as well as activity t-shirts which are made each June or July before Long Cruise.
+This provides the scout with a supply of 5-10 cheap t-shirts that can be worn for work and sailing, while still looking presentable on shore.

 From time to time, we may order custom polos, hoodies, or other clothing items.
 These are not required, but often make the scouts feel like a team.